sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_4.rst

    :alt: Settings for conducting a Reliability Analysis
    :name: fig-rel1

-   Analysis panel with the settings for conducting a Reliability Analysis in jamovi
+   Options panel with the settings for conducting a Reliability Analysis in jamovi

 .. ----------------------------------------------------------------------------